 GREEN INFRASTRUCTURE ASSISTANT GRACE YI

-Grace Yi is a recent graduate with a passion for sustainability and public policy.
+Grace Yi has a passion for sustainability and public policy.
 Through her past internships and academic work, she has developed experience collecting and manipulating geospatial information, observing and examining connections between the environment and its residents, as well as recognizing and resolving the issues vulnerable populations may face.
 Grace holds a B.S. in Environmental Science with minors in Geography and City and Regional Planning from the University of North Carolina at Chapel Hill.
-Email her here.
+Email Grace.